YuriMakaruk/redocly/Using Chaching/Subscriptions/View subscription details.md

 # View subscription details

-When the user clicks **View Customer** from the three-dot menu in the subscription list, a detailed **Subscription Details** window opens.
+When the user clicks **View Subscription** from the three-dot menu in the subscription list, a detailed **Subscription Details** window opens.
+{% img src="./viewSubscription.png" alt="viewSubscription.png" withLightbox=true width="" height="" /%}
 This view provides full information about the selected subscription, customer context, pricing, invoices, and upcoming billing.

+When the user clicks **View Customer** from the three-dot menu in the subscription list, a **Customer Details** window opens.
+For details, refer to [View Customer Details](../Customers/view-customer-details.md).

 ## 1. Header Actions